 Non-design goal: Minimalism

-It is possible to imagine a version of FSharp.Core.dll that contained very, very few constructs, e.g. just, say, tuple types, function types, list type and option type, with the aim of being as lightweight/minimal as possible.
+It is possible to imagine a version of FSharp.Core.dll that contains very few constructs, e.g. just, say, tuple types, function types, list type and option type, with the aim of being as lightweight/minimal as possible.

 However this is not a design goal of this library.